-In addition to the Haulage Reference Service, the Access Arrangement makes provision for other services (non-reference services) to be offered to users as a Negotiated Service.
+In addition to the firm service, the Access Arrangement makes provision for other services (non-reference services) to be offered to users.
+Examples of the types of services that Epic Energy is prepared to negotiate as non-reference services are indicated in the Access Arrangement.